-Chronic illness can wear at the threads that hold a quality life together, for both the Veteran and caregiver.
-One of the primary guiding principles of palliative care is enhancing the quality of life for those who suffer from chronic illness and supporting and engaging the family and caregivers that care for them.
+Serious illness can wear at the threads that hold a quality life together for both the Veteran and caregiver.
+A primary guiding principle of palliative care is enhancing the quality of life for those who suffer from serious illness and supporting and engaging the caregivers and family who care for them.

-What is Palliative Care?
+What is VA Palliative Care?

-- Palliative care is specialized medical care for those suffering from chronic, severe, or life-limiting illnesses at any age or stage of illness. - Palliative care is provided by a team of specialists, which may include a doctor, nurse, social worker, chaplain, and other medical professionals who provide consultation or work in conjunction with the Veteran's current medical providers. - Palliative care may be considered when a Veteran has been diagnosed with a severe or chronic illness, for example, cancer, heart condition, lung disease, dementia, or kidney failure. - Palliative care is best started early to enhance the quality of life throughout the illness. - Veterans receiving palliative care are still actively receiving treatment meant to cure the illness.
+- Palliative care is specialized medical care for those suffering from serious or life-limiting illnesses at any age or stage of illness. - Palliative care is provided by a team of specialists, which may include a doctor, nurse, social worker, chaplain, and other medical professionals who provide consultation or work in conjunction with the Veteran's current medical providers. - Palliative care may be considered when a Veteran has been diagnosed with a severe or chronic illness such as cancer, heart condition, lung disease, dementia, or kidney failure. - Palliative care is best to start early to enhance the quality of life throughout the illness. - Veterans receiving palliative care may be receiving treatment meant to cure the illness.

-What is the goal of Palliative Care?
+What is the goal of palliative care?